 I don’t know about you, but to me it seems like the holidays become more overwhelming every year.
-I’m not sure why, but they seem to sneak up faster and faster, and some stores start advertising for Christmas at the end of summer which is maddening.
-We’re here to make your life a bit easier with 10 ways to save money during the holidays.
+Christmas specifically seems to sneak up faster and faster, and some stores start advertising for it at the end of summer, which is maddening.
+Well this year I’m not going to be unprepared (yes, I say that every year) – I’m going to follow these tricks to make life a bit easier, and use these 10 ways to save money during the holidays.

 1. Create a Budget